Nonlinear shallow-water waves with vertical odd viscosity: Linear and weakly nonlinear theory

 where the function $\eta_0$ satisfies the equation

-Equation~\eqref{eq:RMKP} is the rotation-modified Kadomtsev-Petviashvil (KP) equation or Melville-Grimshaw equation~\cite{grimshaw1989derivation}.
+Equation~\eqref{eq:RMKP} is the rotation-modified Kadomtsev-Petviashvilli (KP) equation or Melville-Grimshaw equation~\cite{grimshaw1989derivation}.
+The solvability condition was recovered at $O(\epsilon)$, resulting in the approximation being valid with errors of order $O(\epsilon^{3/2})$.
 The odd viscosity has the effect of modifying the coefficient of the dispersive term in the direction of travel.
-In this sense, it is similar to the effects of surface tension, for which the prefactor $\nu^2$ is replaced by the Bond number, denoted $B$.
 Seeking linear perturbations of the form $\eta_0\sim e^{i(k_x X+k_y Y - cT)}$, the dispersion relation $c(k_x,k_y)$ for equation~\eqref{eq:RMKP} is singular at $k_x=k_y=0$, in agreement with the full system~\eqref{eq:disprel}.
 Therefore, one does not expect to find solitary waves bifurcating from zero amplitude about $|\bm{k}|=0$.

 Removing the Coriolis effect, we recover the KP equation